andreymaznyak/gulp-letters/README.md

 Input: `gulp <command> -n <filename>`  to point the gulp file you need to apply a command.

-For example, you created a letter named "code".
+For example, you created a letter named *code*.
 By entering `gulp serve -n code` → gulp opens the letter "code" in browser and starts to track changes in code.pug and code.sass.
-After you save code.pug and code.sass – gulp will automatically update a tab with opened "code" letter in browser.
+After you save code.pug and code.sass – gulp will automatically update a tab with opened *code* letter in browser.

 ### Creation of basic .pug and .sass
 To start page making of a letter you need to create basic .pug file and .sass styles file.
 This is done by command: